The Complexity of Equilibrium Refinements in Potential Games: Preliminaries

-\paragraph{Potential games} Our work focuses on refinements of the Nash equilibrium concept in the seminal class of \emph{potential games}.
-Informally, a potential game is identified by a potential function which maps strategy profiles to real values and which increases by the same amount as the utility of any unilaterally deviating player.
+\paragraph{Potential games} Informally, a potential game is identified by a potential function which maps strategy profiles to real values and which increases by the same amount as the utility of any unilaterally deviating player.
 Identical interest games provide a canonical example of potential games, in which the common utility plays the role of the potential.